 Think Piece 22: Proposal for the Creation of an Oceans Institution

 On Friday, 6 November 2015 the Institute published Think Piece 22: Proposal for the Creation of an Oceans Institution.
 This think piece suggests that one key building block of robust ocean governance is missing: an oceans institution.
 This government institution would act as both a chronicler and a steward of ocean policy.
 It would become the central landing pad for all aspects of ocean policy.
-It is important to note that we do not envisage this new institution as a decision-making body or one that would undertake scientific research, nor as a lobbyist for special-interest groups.
-Instead it would focus on chronicling the narrative (sharing data, information and strategic knowledge about our oceans) and stewardship (collating and integrating information to inform all stakeholders and suggest effective and durable public policy making).
 This would create a space for collaboration and creativity, enabling policy to be developed with stakeholders over time and providing New Zealanders with durable public policy that delivers certainty and trust.

 Report 10: One Ocean: Principles for the stewardship of a healthy and productive ocean